 - No. 1 company on our list, Google, did not land there for the range of its activities—despite the 29 achievements we list.
 In fact, today's smartest businesses tend to laser-focus on just a few goals; broad ambition can distract from the nitty-gritty required to turn goals into reality.
 Yet from Google Fiber to Google Glass to investing in new health technologies, Google executes at a high level repeatedly.
 That's why it tops the list.

-- Jon Gertner explains in his eye-opening guide to breakthrough change at Philips (No. 50), development of LED lighting has been under way there for 50 years—but a specific 11-month deadline provided the essential innovative exclamation point.
+- No. 50), development of LED lighting has been under way there for 50 years—but a specific 11-month deadline provided the essential innovative exclamation point.

 - No. 4) and Airbnb (No. 6) are darlings of the venture set, but they also charge real customers real money for a product with real value.
 Unlike the many web-based companies launched pre-2008 whose business models rely on advertising for revenue (Facebook, Twitter, et al.), these enterprises are transaction based—and are reaping the rewards.